Inferring the causal effect of journals on citations: Methodology

-Citation dynamics are influenced by a wide range of factors, such as a rich-get-richer effect and a clear temporal decay,\cite{Fortunato2018} but was captured reasonably well by a recent model.\cite{Wang2013} We build on that model\cite{Wang2013} and include a parameter that modulates the citation rate based on where the article was published.
-We assume that the number of citations $c_i(t)$ article $i$ receives at time $t$ is Poisson distributed as
+Citation dynamics are influenced by a wide range of factors, such as a rich-get-richer effect and a clear temporal decay \citep{Fortunato2018}, but was captured reasonably well by a recent model by \citet{Wang2013}.
+We build on that model and include a parameter that modulates the citation rate based on where the article is published.
+We assume that the number of citations $c_i(t)$ article $i$ receives at time $t$ is distributed as